 Most recent to earliest:

 21-22 February 2013: I made a return visit to the DRIVE conference in Seattle, (Data, Reporting, Information, and Visualization Exchange).
 Session, “The ‘Analytic’ Investment”.
 Analytics and data-driven decision making is a journey, not a destination, and there are often more questions than answers.
 How is analytics going to change the game?
 What are the potential downsides and conflicts?
 What are the right conditions for moving forward?
 Can we just dip a toe in the water, or is it all-or-nothing?
 Will investing in specialized skills for one or two employees create new vulnerabilities?
 As professionals, will it impede our careers to not pursue new data skills?
 Will the return on investment be worth it?
 And finally, what is the cost to our organizations of not investing in analytics?
-(55 minute presentation – video to follow)
+(55 minute presentation – click here for video)

 10-12 October 2012: I was a member of an “Ask the Experts” panel at the national conference of the Canadian Chapter of the Association of Prospect Researchers for Advancement (APRA Canada), in Toronto ON.
 The theme of the conference was Leading Discovery.